Suraj151/esp8266-framework/README.md

 ---
 ## 12. Memory & Performance Notes

-Nothing new here — this collects the constraints that appear piecemeal in earlier sections, so you can size a build before compiling it.
+The constraints scattered through the preceding sections, collected in one place so you can size a build before compiling it.

 ### 12.1 Budget per target